-I have lived at Glynate adjacent to the old Paint Road, Mandage since May 1993 (8 years and 5 months).
+I have lived at Elynate adjacent to the old Parish Road, Mandage since May 1993 (& years and Smonths).

-During this time there has never been any restriction on the use of the old land Road by members of the public using motinged setting.
-Examples of settinged which I have witnessed include:
+During this time there has never been any restriction on the use of the old Painsh Road by members of the public using matrized whichs.
+Examples of deficular users which I have witnessed include:- and in addition anyone else who has had a mind to use the road for their own purposes has freeho done to.

-Botne-